-42 More than a billion birds die annually in night- and daytime collisions with residential and environments and make suggestions for testing standards to assess collision-reducing

-43 commercial windows (Klem, 2014; Loss et al., 2014; Loss, Will & Marra, 2015; Ocampo-
+More than a billion birds die annually in night- and daytime collisions with residential and commercial windows (Klem, 2014; Loss et al., 2014; Loss, Will & Marra, 2015;

-Peñuela et al., 2016; Schneider et al., 2018).
+Ocampo-Peñuela et al., 2016; Schneider et al., 2018).
 It is likely that this pattern of mortality not only creates conservation issues for some avian populations but also raises significant political and socioeconomic barriers to human development of the landscape (Loss et al., 2014; Klem, 2015).
 Therefore, there are pressing societal needs to develop technologies that reduce window collisions by birds during daylight hours (Hager et al., 2013; Klem & Saenger, 2013).
+Night-time collisions likely occur for other reasons, which we do no address in this study.

-It has been proposed that birds collide with windows as they perceive the window as a reflective surface that extends their environment (Klem, 2009).
+It has been proposed that birds collide with windows as they perceive the window as a reflective or transparent surface that extends their environment (Klem, 2009).
 In other words, they do not perceive the window as a solid barrier that they cannot fly through.
-Though this hypothesis is largely untested in the literature, many companies have produced film treatments that can be applied to the external surface of windows to make the glass more visible to birds despite its reflective properties.
-Numerous tests of commonly available surface film applications claim that visible vertical stripes of particular widths and separations are effective in reducing collisions by birds (Klem & Saenger, 2013; Rössler, Nemeth & Bruckner, 2015; Sheppard, 2019).
+Though this hypothesis is largely untested in the literature, several companies have produced film treatments that can be applied to the external surface of windows to make the glass more visible to birds despite its reflective properties.
+Numerous tests of commonly available surface film applications claim that visible vertical stripes of particular widths and separations, as well as some arrangements of dot and shape patterns that do not leave too much open space on the windows, are effective in reducing collisions by birds (Klem & Saenger, 2013; Rössler, Nemeth & Bruckner, 2015; Sheppard, 2019).

 Despite the claims in the published literature, we are not aware of any flight tunnel tests that employ lighting conditions that realistically simulate the lighting environments that birds would experience during the day, which may influence the perception of windows as reflective surfaces.
 A bird that might collide with a window during the daytime will experience daylight on the external surface of the window and artificial light (e.g., at a residential or commercial building) on the internal surface.
 These lighting conditions will affect whether and how the bird perceives the window as a reflective surface.
 We expect there would be greatest reflection when there is relatively more light on the external compared with internal surface of a window.
-Most flight tests of window collisions appear to have been conducted in highly darkened flight tunnels, that will lack important shorterwavelength light cues, and/or with mirror-reflected light that will alter the polarization of light (Rössler, Nemeth & Bruckner, 2015; Sheppard, 2019).
+Most flight tests of window collisions appear to have been conducted in highly darkened flight tunnels, that will lack important shorter-wavelength light cues, and/or with mirror-reflected light that will alter the polarization of light (Rössler, Nemeth & Bruckner, 2015; Sheppard, 2019).
 For those experimental field tests that have used natural-occurring daylight on the external surface of windows (Klem, 2009; Klem & Saenger, 2013), we are not aware of any experiments that have simultaneously used commonly-occurring artificial light on the internal surface of the windows.
 Increased brightness of artificial lighting on the internal surface of a window should reduce the perception of reflection.
 Hence, there is a need to test collision-reducing technologies in daylight with appropriate artificial light placed behind the window.